-the model fits the training data perfectly, but performs poorly on the test data set.
-We can improve the test accuracy by 19.4% using $L{1,\infty}$ weight normalization with c = 0.07, while the resulting weight matrix is much sparser, as shown in Figure 3.
+With no regularization, the model fits the training data perfectly, but performs poorly on the test data set.
+We can improve the test accuracy by more than 20% using $L{1,\infty}$ weight normalization with c = 0.07, while the resulting weight matrix is much sparser, as shown in Figure 3.
 We also observe that the first four columns of the resulting weight matrix are dense, while the others are sparse.
 This is because only the first four elements of the input are included in the true model.